 - Mikael has also admitted that "Slither" off of Heritage was basically his attempt to rewrite "Kill the King" by Rainbow; fitting, as it's a tribute to Ronnie James Dio.

 - Soprano and Gravel: Mikael is a shining example of the one-man version.
 He is effortlessly able to change between a towering, operatic clean voice to a deep, crackling death growl.
 It's much better exemplified by "The Lotus Eater".

 - The Stoic: Martin Mendez, and the fans love him for it.

-- Surprisingly Gentle Song: "To Bid You Farewell", "Credence", "Epilogue", "Benighted", "Face of Melinda", "Harvest", "For Absent Friends", several others, plus the entirety of Damnation and Heritage, both of which qualify as Surprisingly Gentle Albums.
+- Surprisingly Gentle Song: "To Bid You Farewell", "Credence", "Epilogue", "Benighted", "Face of Melinda", "Harvest", "For Absent Friends", several others, plus the entirety of Damnation, Heritage, and Pale Communion, all of which qualify as Surprisingly Gentle Albums.

 - Together in Death: "White Cluster", the ending track for Still Life.